paritytech/subxt/RELEASING.md

     version that we just released, for example:

     ```
-    git tag v0.17.0 # use the version number you've just published to crates.io, not this one
+    git tag -s v0.17.0 # use the version number you've just published to crates.io, not this one
     git push --tags
     ```